quasarframework/quasar/docs/src/pages/quasar-cli-webpack/developing-electron-apps/electron-with-typescript.md

 In order to support Electron with Typescript, you will need to:

-1. Make sure that you are using `@quasar/app` v3.0.0-beta.8+
-2. Edit quasar.config.js > supportTS.
+1. Edit quasar.config.js > supportTS.
 Set it to `true` or use the Object form.
-3. Rename the extension for your files in /src-electron from `.js` to `.ts` and make the necessary TS code changes.
+2. Rename the extension for your files in /src-electron from `.js` to `.ts` and make the necessary TS code changes.

 ::: tip
 `electron-packager` and `electron-builder` export their configuration types from their own packages.